Skip to main content

 https://peer.convex.live/mcp

 That's it.
-The peer exposes 16 built-in tools for querying, transacting, signing, and encoding.
-Your AI agent or development tool can discover them automatically through MCP's standard tools/list method.
+The peer exposes over 30 built-in tools and guided prompts that your AI agent or development tool can discover automatically through MCP's standard tools/list and prompts/list methods.

 Key capabilities